A topic from the subject of Chemical Kinetics in Chemistry.

 Applications

-• Predicting the rate of a reaction: Rate equations can be used to predict the rate of a reaction at different concentrations of the reactants.
+• Predicting reaction rates: Given reactant concentrations, the rate equation can be used to predict the reaction rate.

 Conclusion